Google’s persisting ad slump weighs on Alphabet’s 1Q results

 Boosted by growth in its cloud-computing division, Alphabet’s total revenue for the quarter came in at $69.8 billion, a 3% increase from last year.
 But the ad woes weighed on Alphabet’s earnings.
 The Mountain View, California, company earned $15.05 billion, or $1.17 per share, an 8% decrease from last year.
 More than $2 billion charges for mass layoffs and other cost cutting contributed to the earnings downturn.

 Both Alphabet’s revenue and profit exceeded the tempered expectations among analysts polled by FactSet Research.
-That — and a $70 billion stock buyback plan — helped boost helped lift Alphabet’s stock price by 4% in extended trading after the numbers came out.
+That — and a $70 billion stock buyback plan — helped lift Alphabet’s stock price by 4% in extended trading after the numbers came out.
 The company’s shares have fallen by about 15% during the past year amid investor concerns about Google’s ad slump and worries about the company’s future prospects.

+“Google’s core business is facing the most serious challenges it has encountered in quite some time,” Insider Intelligence analyst Max Willens said after assessing the first-quarter results.

 To help prop up its profits, Alphabet in January announced plans to lay off 12,000 employees, or 6% workforce, by far the biggest payroll purge in its history.
 But the layoffs weren’t completed before the end of the quarter, leaving Alphabet with more than 190,000 employees as of March 31, roughly the same number it had Dec.
 31 after the company added nearly 34,000 workers last year.
 Alphabet expects its workforce to reflect the recent layoffs’ by the end of June.